ZKyny/Data-analysis/README.md

 Data analyzes are mostly processed in a Jupyter notebook.

-Some analyzes are not complete.
+Some analyzes aren't complete.
 I'm still in the process of learning.